Hussain0327/radiohead-lab/README.md

 Kid A's reputation as emotionally distant may be driven more by its production than its lyrics.
 Sentiment analysis and emotion classification will test whether the lyrical content actually shifted, or whether critics projected the sonic palette onto the words.

 **H2: Vocabulary fragmentation increased, not negativity.**
 Thom Yorke's later lyrics feel different because they're structurally fragmented, not because they're sadder.
-Metrics like lexical diversity, sentence completeness, and coherence scores may explain the "abstract" feeling better than sentiment alone.
+Metrics like lexical diversity (type-token ratio), average sentence length, and repetition ratios may explain the "abstract" feeling better than sentiment alone.

 **H3: Thematic clustering reveals more continuity than change.**
-Topic modeling across albums will test whether Radiohead's core concerns (technology, isolation, identity, decay) remain stable even as delivery changes.
+Topic modeling and keyword overlap across albums will test whether Radiohead's core concerns (technology, isolation, identity, decay) remain stable even as delivery changes.
 The hypothesis is that the band's thematic DNA is more consistent than the "reinvention" narrative suggests.

 **H4: In Rainbows is the outlier, not Kid A.**
 Conventional wisdom treats Kid A as the pivot point.
 But In Rainbows may represent a larger emotional shift—a return to directness that breaks from the Kid A through Hail to the Thief period.
 The data will show which album is the true statistical outlier.